GuineaBot3Labs/GuineaBot3/README.md

     py -m pip install -r requirements.txt

-finally, you can skip this part as this part is optional, if you do not have cuda installed and you want to run this on a GPU for training acceleration, you can download cuda on the official website along with the needed nvidia driver, this part is a pain, if you just want to see the thing working, you can always play against my bot <a href="https://lichess.org/@/GuineaBot3COMPACT">here</a>, of course this is the big bot, so I will make a new account for the compact version soon!
-WHEEK WHEEK!!!
+finally, you can skip this part as this part is optional, if you do not have cuda installed and you want to run this on a GPU for training acceleration, you can download cuda on the official website along with the needed nvidia driver, this part is a pain, if you just want to see the thing working, you can always play against my compact bot <a href="https://lichess.org/@/GuineaBot3COMPACT">here</a>.

 ## USAGE ##